Is Rooftop Solar Right for You?

 Some customers want solar energy saying it’s the right thing to do; others see it as a helpful long-range environmental or financial choice.
 In the past decade, the utility installed hundreds of “net meters” for customers.
 Most of these were solar, but a few local residents chose wind-generation or micro-hydro renewable systems.

 While costs are coming down, getting started with rooftop solar is still costly, as much as $40,000.
 A renewable power system means expensive equipment — an energy generator, inverters to create alternating current, supporting rooftop brackets and a sometimes a battery.
 So it isn’t cost-effective if you just want to lower your utility bill.

 That’s why when homeowners ask about renewable energy projects, energy counselors ask if they’ve considered completing energy-efficiency measures first.
-They want to know if the customer has upgraded to an energy efficient heating system, installed LED or CFL light bulbs, switched to energy-efficient appliances, checked insulation levels, invested in weatherization measures and evaluated the home’s existing windows.
+They want to know if the customer has upgraded to an energy efficient heating system, installed LED bulbs, switched to energy-efficient appliances, checked insulation levels, invested in weatherization measures and evaluated the home’s existing windows.
 All are things that give you quicker return on your dollar than solar.